adamcee/per-scholas-react-course/README.md

 2. Use a [web-safe font](https://blog.hubspot.com/website/web-safe-html-css-fonts) for:
   a) Section headings.
-  b) Secion paragraphs (the content of each section).
+  b) Section paragraphs (the content of each section).

 **There is an example of this in the styles.css file for the assignment**.